Tandragee

-Tandragee is a town in County Armagh, Northern Ireland.
+Tandragee is a small historic market town in County Armagh, Northern Ireland.
 It is on a hillside above the Cusher River, and is overlooked by Tandragee Castle.
 The town is in the civil parish of Ballymore and the historic barony of Orior Lower.
 Earlier spellings of the name include 'Tanderagee' and 'Tonregee'.
 It had a population of 3,545 people in the 2021 census.

 History

 Overlooking the town is Tandragee Castle.
 It was originally the seat of the chief of the O'Hanlon clan, who was Lord of Orior.
 Because some of the O'Hanlons took part in the Nine Years' War, the castle and surrounding territory were confiscated from the O'Hanlons and granted to Oliver St John and his heirs.

 Tandragee Castle was rebuilt in about 1837, after having previously been destroyed during the Irish Rebellion of 1641, for George Montagu, 6th Duke of Manchester.
 Its grounds have been home to the Tayto potato-crisp factory since 1956, after being bought by businessman Thomas Hutchinson.